Guard rail: Traffic dangers

 In cities occasionally pedestrian railings (and barriers) are installed at the immediate side of a roads.
 However, cyclists have died when crushed against them by motor vehicles.
 Close "safety barriers" to roads have been found to increase the chances of injury to pedestrians for a number of reasons including increasing inattention of drivers and pedestrians.
 For these reasons some councils in the United Kingdom have removed their pedestrian railings.
 This was after London's Royal Borough of Kensington and Chelsea did so and found that the rate of injury to pedestrians decreased three times faster than elsewhere in the city.

 The removal of barriers divorcing wheeled traffic from pedestrians is an essential of the shared space paradigm and philosophy in urban design.
 Security barriers have been introduced on a number of the world's major bridges and around key areas of congregation.

 Railways

-Railway trackage has guard rails (aka check rails) to guide wheels through possible catch points on turnouts or diamonds.
+Railway tracks have guard rails (also known as check rails) to guide wheels through possible catch points on turnouts or diamonds.
 Similarly, guard rails may be installed inside the innermost running rails on very sharp curves.
 The other most common usage is to prevent damage to other structures, especially bridges, in a derailment.